‘Bridgerton’ almost had a very different ending according to Nicola Coughlan

 “It was only after getting cast that then I found out, and I found out on an internet fan forum because I realised that there was this huge, huge fandom behind these books,” Coughlan said.
 “It was like this whole other world opened up, but they were like ‘When Penelope is revealed as Lady Whistledown…’ and I went ‘WHAT?’”
 We had the same reaction, Nicola.

 “And I told everyone,” she joked.
 “Unlike Penelope, I’m really bad at keeping my own secrets.”

-In other Bridgerton news, the trailer for season two was released just this week and it has everything we loved about the first season.
-No one was surprised when the racy Netflix original was renewed for a second season and the show’s loyal legion of 63 million fans are just patiently waiting until it makes its global debut next year.
+In other Bridgerton news, the trailer for season two has everything we loved about the first season.
+No one was surprised when the racy Netflix original was renewed for a second season and the show’s loyal legion of 63 million fans are just patiently waiting until it returns to us on March 25.